danig89/Election_Analysis/README.md

     - Winner: Diana DeGette, who received 272,892 votes; 73.8% of the vote.

 ## Challenge Overview
 After determining the winner of the election, the Colorado Board of Elections needed to know how each county performed.
-The objective was to determine voter turnout for each county, calculate the percentage of votes from each county, and determine which county had the highest turnout.
-This was acheived by:

-1. Adding the list of counties.
+The objective was to:

-2. Calculating the total number of voters from each county.
+1. Calculate the total number of voters from each county.
-3. Calculating the percentage of voters in each county.
+2. Calculate the percentage of voters in each county.
-4. Determining the largest county turnout.
+3. Determine the largest county turnout.

 ## Challenge Summary